system-zero/system-zero/data/docs/zs.md

       This is done automatically if the line is empty and the first char is at
       the [A-Z] range.

-    Note that in the case of multiply completion items, a hint that indicates the number
-    of items is printed right to the cursor.

     The underlying machine is linenoise with UTF-8 support, but in this implementation
     the API is incompatible, just to support tab completion at any cursor point in the line,
     and not just at the end of the line.